amicuchu/NintendoClientsWiki/PIA-Types.md

 | 0x6 | 2 | Extension id |

 ## InetAddress
-A new encoding was introduced in PIA 5.18.0 that's capable of representing IPv6 addresses.
-However, you can still see the old encoding in 5.18.0.
-Which encoding is used depends on the context.
+A new encoding was introduced somewhere between PIA 5.15 and 5.17 that's capable of representing IPv6 addresses.

 #### Old version
 This structure can only represent IPv4 addresses.